2DSNerd/2DSNerd/README.md

 - 👋 Hi, I’m 2D
-- 👀 I’m interested in HTML Coding
+- 👀 I’m interested in Music Design
-- 🌱 I’m currently learning More About HTML And C/C++/C#
+- 🌱 I’m currently learning More About Beats And Piano
-- 💞️ I’m looking to collaborate on Web Dev
+- 💞️ I’m looking to collaborate on Beat Making
 - 📫 How to reach me Discord